vimal-isi-edu/trigs/README.md

 # TRIGS: Trojan Identification from Gradient-based Signatures
-This repository includes the official implementation for the following paper.
-The implementation is based on PyTorch.
+This repository includes the official PyTorch implementation for the following paper.
+An earlier version of the paper can be found on [arxiv](https://arxiv.org/pdf/2306.04877).

 Mohamed E. Hussein, Sudharshan Subramaniam Janakiraman, and Wael AbdAlmageed, "TRIGS: Trojan Identification from Gradient-based Signatures", accepted for ICPR 2024.